grbeno/django-drf-react/Readme.md

 ***

 ### Important notes
-- $ npm run build: if you modify something in React
+- $ npm run build /if you modify something in React/
-- '$': a command in terminal/powershell
+- '$' refers to a command in terminal/powershell